priyanka25081999/devops-practice/docker/docker basics.md

 1. docker run -e APP_COLOR=blue web-app --> so it will apply blue color to the web application.
 In the code, we need to add color = os.environ.get("APP_COLOR")
 2. You can find list of set environment variables in config section of docker inspect command

+**command vs entrypoint:**
+1. When you run ubuntu image, it will start and stop immediatly.
+Why?
+Bcz unline VM, docker containers are not meant to host an operating system (OS).
+Containers are meant to run a specific task or a process such as to host an instance of a web server or application server or a database or simply to carry out some kind of computation or analysis.
+Once the task is complete the container exits, the container only lives as long as the process inside it is alive.
+If the web service inside the container is stopped or crashes, then the container exits.
+2. If we see the dockerfile of any application then the "cmd" which stands for command that defines, the program that will be run within the container when it's starts.
+For the nginx image, it is the nginx command, for the mysql image, it is the mysql command.
+By default it uses bash.
+Bash is not a db server or a web server.
+It is a shell that listens for inputs from a terminal and if it cannot find a terminal, then it exits.
+If you want your container sleeps for 5sec when it started always, then just add "cmd sleep 5" in the Dockerfile.
+3. But what if we want to specify the seconds (above we added 5secs) to the command runtime, like docker run ubuntu sleep 10.
+There is where entrypoints comes into the picture
+4. The entrypoint instructions is like the command instruction and whenever you specify anything from the terminal then it will get appended to the entrypoint like ENTRYPOINT ["sleep"] - add this line in the docketfile and then sleep will be replaced with 10 if we pass 10 (sec) from the terminal.
+5. But now, what if the you don't specify the 10 or any seconds from the terminal, then it will throw an error as the program was expecting some values.
+So, in that case, we always use command and ENTRYPOINT together.
+You can specify the default value.
+So, in the case where you do not specify the input from terminal, then the entrypoint will be appended to the command instruction. i.e
+FROM Ubuntu
+ENTRYPOINT ["sleep"]
+CMD ["5"]
+So, this both will be appended as: docker run ubuntu sleep 5